History Visits

 -

-Leynor Flaxwyf - a wool-working/flax fiber processing day, covering Anglo-Saxon to Medieval techniques, including spinning demonstrations and the chance to have a go at breaking, scutching and heckling flax.
+Leynor Flaxwyf - flax fiber processing day, covering Anglo-Saxon to Medieval techniques, including spinning demonstrations and the chance to have a go at breaking, scutching and heckling flax.

 Braids, Cords, and Plaits